ganesh-stem/HotelBookingsRAG/README.md

 ## Overview

-This system provides a comprehensive solution for hotel booking data management and analysis.
+This system provides a solution for hotel booking data management and analysis.
 It combines a Retrieval-Augmented Generation (RAG) system with a database backend to store, analyze, and provide insights from hotel booking data.
 The application features a RESTful API for data interaction, natural language querying capabilities, and tools for performance evaluation.

 ## Features